9 Things All Good Listeners Do During Daily Conversations

 They don’t interrupt

 If you’re talking, you can’t really listen.
 Let your partner say what’s on his mind freely and finish his own sentences.
 It can be difficult at times, especially if the person is emotional or you really want to get your point in.
 But the less he speaks, the less information you have.
 And it sends the message that you’re impatient and that what you have to say is more interesting.
 If you really have something important to say or need some clarification on something, jot it down to ask the person when he pauses.
+If you limit your definition of "listening skills" to your headphone use, check out these great tips for buying the best pair.

 They resist the urge to offer solutions